conduktor/conduktor-docs/docs/testing/features/ci-cd-automation.md

 ### Running on Github Actions

-Below shows an example Github action, utilising the CI agent to automate execution of tests.
+Below shows an example Github action, utilizing the CI agent to automate execution of tests.

 Note the parameters: